Flags are options we can apply to a regular expression to change its matching behavior.

 Modifier x (Verbose)

-Allows comments and whitespace within the regex for better readability.
-Comments are placed with #
+Allows comments and spaces within the regex for better readability.
+Comments are added with #.

-Do not overuse this, as it generally complicates things instead of improving them
+Don’t overuse this, as it often complicates things more than it improves them